-There will be 7 online quizzes during this course; all seven quizzes will count equally towards 100% of your grade (1/7 of $100\% = \sim 14.3\%$ each).
-The quizzes will be open to you from Monday 10:00 AM ET until Tuesday at 10:00 pm ET during the applicable week.
-You will have two attempts for each quiz, and only your best attempt of the two counts towards the seven quiz grades.
+There will be seven (7) online quizzes during this course; all seven quizzes will count equally towards 30% of your grade (1/7 = -4.3% each).
+You will have one attempt for each quiz.

 Each quiz attempt will consist of seven multiple-choice questions.
 Each of the seven questions will be drawn at random from a selection of questions of equivalent difficulty.
 Each question is worth one point towards your quiz grade.